devMrSY/file-uploader/README.md

 # server

 navigate to server folder
+run nmp i
-run nmp i (it will run on port nuber 3001)
+run node index.js (it will run on port nuber 3001)

 # client

 navigate to client folder
+run npm i
+run npm start
-run npm i (it will run on port number 3000)
+(it will run on port number 3000)